kaikue/Oceania/README.md

 BUGS
 --
  - Button does not function correctly when run from Game.py
-     - problem with global variables- look into singleton?
+     - problem with global variables- make designated launcher class
- - Pickling is slow- multithread?
+ - Pickling is a bit slow- multithread?
- - Crash when breaking air
+ - Structures can only be in one chunk

 NEEDED FEATURES
 --